jle-quel/death/README.md

 ##### Obfuscation
 The routine of infection as a very particular execution flow.
 All function has the same parameters `struct s_host *host, struct s_keychain *keychain, enum e_context context`.
 This is because the whole execution has to be linear, the functions can never return, they are all considered as `((no_return))`.

-They all receive a context to know what happened before, but will still continue to execute, we always go forward with what we have.
+They all receive a context to know what happened before, but will still continue to execute.
 The explanation behind that is because we encrypted every function with a different key, all stored inside `keychain`.

 *Example: main is the key to foo, and foo is the key to bar ...*